Jaxter1604/tango_with_django_project/README.md

-# tango_django_trialing
+# tango_with_django_project
-Restarted project to check testing methods provided
+This is the up to date project for WAD from UofG Computing with working test cases compared to the archived variant